 Macworld poll: What do you think Apple will call its next iPhone?

-The year 2017 (June the 29th, to be precise) marks the 10th anniversary of the iPhone, and some suggest that Apple will want to come up with a real blockbuster of a redesign to celebrate.
+The year 2017 (June the 29th, to be precise) marks the 10th anniversary of the release of the iPhone, and some suggest that Apple will want to come up with a real blockbuster of a redesign to celebrate.

 9to5Mac has got hold of a report from the ever-quotable and usually reliable Ming-Chi Kuo of KGI Securities - a report that predicts, based on the popularity of the scratch-prone Jet Black iPhone 7, that the iPhone 8 will have a (more scratch-resistant) glass front and back.